yoonjk/VAD-VAR-Workshop/Maximo/README.md

 - IBM id
 - IBM Cloud account
 - Recommended: Level 1 and Level 2 material for the [Maximo by IBM Sales Foundation badge](https://www.credly.com/org/ibm/badge/Maximo-by-ibm-sales-foundation).
-- Currently, the workships require additional content which introduces them in an in-person workshop setting and provides configuration detail that's not found directly in the repo.
+- Currently, the workshops require additional content which introduces them in an in-person workshop setting and provides configuration detail that's not found directly in the repo.
 This content may be added at a later date.

 ## Labs